yeradis/yeradis.github.io/_posts/2014-07-02-do-not-interrupt-me-im-programming.md

 ---
 layout: post
-title: Do not interrupt me bitch! i'm a programmer...!
+title: Do not interrupt me i'm a programming...!
 date: 2014-7-2
 tags:
 comments: true